Learn the important distinction between “that” vs. “which” on GMAT Sentence Correction.

 2) Bartholomew doesn’t like people, who talk too much.

 Just one comma, but a world of difference!
-The first, without commas, is a restrictive clause which narrows the topic down from all human beings to some subset, just those folks who (according to Bartholomew) talk too much.
-We would need to know a little more about our hypothetical friend Bartholomew to know how reasonably his judgment is, but at least in some interpretations, we easily could imagine this is a sentiment that many people might hold.
-In the second sentence, the clause is separate by a comma, which tells is it is non-restrictive: in that sentence, our friend Bartholomew seems to have some major issues: he doesn’t like people in general, the whole human race at large, and the modifier implies that he doesn’t like people because all people, the whole lot of them, talk too much, at least according to him.
-It would be exceeding hard to imagine such a person has a sane and happy life!
+The first, without commas, is a restrictive clause that narrows the topic down from all human beings to a subset: just those folks who (according to Bartholomew) talk too much.
+We would need to know a little more about our hypothetical friend Bartholomew to know how reasonable his judgment is, but at least in some interpretations, we could easily imagine that this is a sentiment that many people hold.
+In the second sentence, the clause is separated by a comma, which tells us that it’s non-restrictive.
+In that sentence, our friend Bartholomew seems to have some major issues: he doesn’t like anyone.
+Here, the modifier implies that he doesn’t like people because, according to him, all of them talk too much.
+It would be exceedingly hard to imagine that such a person has a sane and happy life!
 This exemplifies the profound difference commas can make in the meaning of a sentence.